-The Dickinson Police Department prefers to practice a “no kill” policy on all animals that are impounded.
-With the help of area animal rescue groups and the City of Dickinson Animal Shelter volunteers, almost all animals are adopted by a new, caring family.
+The Dickinson Police Department prefers to practice a “no-kill” policy on all impounded animals.
+With the help of area animal rescue groups, almost all animals are adopted by a new, caring family.
 Cats and dogs are held for 10 days at the shelter for the owner to claim.
-If no owner shows after the ten day waiting period, the pets can be adopted.
+If no owner shows up after the ten-day waiting period, the pets can be adopted.
 All City of Dickinson Animal Shelter adoptions can be arranged by contacting an Animal Control Officer.

 To adopt a homeless animal, call:

 Oreo’s Animal Rescue/West Dakota Vet Clinic – 701-483-0240

 Click above to download our Pre-Adoption Info Form

 You may also view the animals looking for a home by visiting: